 The Term Loan Credit Agreement requires the Company to maintain (i) a quarterly Secured Net Leverage Ratio (as defined in the Term Loan Credit Agreement) of no more than 3.50:1.00 and (ii) Liquidity (defined as the sum of unrestricted cash and cash equivalent balances and unborrowed commitments under the Revolving Credit Facility) of at least \$37.5 million (subject to adjustments up to \$50.0 million following any increase in the commitment under the Revolving Credit Facility).
-The Revolving Credit Agreement) of no more than 4.50:1.00; (ii) a quarterly Secured Net Leverage Ratio (as defined in the Revolving Credit Agreement) of no more than 3.50:1.00; and (iii) Liquidity of at least \$37.5 million (subject to adjustments up to \$50.0 million following any increase Ratio (as defined in the Revolving Credit Agreement) of no more than 3.50:1.00; (ii) a quarterly Secured Net Leverage Ratio (as defined in the Revolving Credit Agreement) of no more than 3.50:1.00; and (iii) Liquidity of at least \$37.5 million (subject to adjustments up to \$50.0 million following any increase in the commitment under the Revolving Credit Facility) but only so long as loans under the Term Loan Facility are outstanding.
-In the event unrestricted cash and cash equivalent balances fall below \$37.5 million at any quarter end (or up to a maximum of \$50.0 million following any increase in borrowings available under the Revolving Credit Facility), the available commitment under the Revolving Credit balances fall below \$37.5 million at any quarter end (or up to a maximum of \$50.0 million following any increase in borrowings available under the Revolving Credit Facility), the available commitment under the Revolving Credit balances fall below \$37.5 million at any quarter end (or up to a maximum of \$50.0 million following any increase in borrowings available under the Revolving Credit Facility), the available commitment under the Revolving Credit balances fall below \$37.5 million following any increase in borrowings available under the Revolving Cre
+The Revolving Credit Agreement requires the Company to maintain (i) a quarterly Total Net Leverage Ratio (as defined in the Revolving Credit Agreement) of no more than 4.50:1.00; (ii) a quarterly Secured Net Leverage Ratio (as defined in the Revolving Credit Agreement) of no more than 3.50:1.00; and (iii) Liquidity of at least \$37.5 million (subject to adjustments up to \$50.0 million following any increase in the commitment under the Revolving Credit Facility) but only so long as loans under the Term Loan Facility are outstanding.
+In the event unrestricted cash and cash equivalent balances fall below \$37.5 million at any quarter end (or up to a maximum of \$50.0 million following any increase in borrowings available under the Revolving Credit Facility), the available commitment under the Revolving Credit Facility would be reduced by the amount of any shortfall.